I have contributed to the development and maintainance of dozens of best-selling synthesizers and guitar effects.

 S. D’Angelo and V. Välimäki, in Proc.
 Intl.
 Conf.
 Acoustics, Speech, and Signal Process.
 (ICASSP 2013), pp. 729–733, Vancovuer, Canada, May 2013.
 DOI: 10.1109/ICASSP.2013.6637744.

 Detailed derivation of a large-signal model of the ladder filter and development of a digital model that outpeforms previous attempts in nonlinear behavior.

 Largely made obsolete by more recent research I have conducted.

 Then I started my doctoral studies, which led to me getting the D.Sc.
 (Tech.) degree in signal processing and acoustics from the Aalto University, Espoo, Finland, in 2014.
-Since then I am actively involved in scientific conferences, peer review, collaborations with universities, etc.

 From April 2015 to December 2017 I have been leading DSP research and development at Arturia in Grenoble, France.

 Since March 2018 I work as a freelancer from Italy.
 I am today: